Diallo75012/git_sre_agents/notes.md

 - [x] have prometheus already deployed, this will be the infra side
 - [x] have the application deployed a static html page with a custom message and nginx to serve it
 - [x] prepare the repository of the agents with all the yaml files and the setup of the git flow.
 Main repo should have all commit history.
 DONE!
-- [] see past `reqwest` project used to make calls using that so we don't use many dependencies.
+- [x] see past `reqwest` project used to make calls using that so we don't use many dependencies.
-- [] consider using `dotenv` the RUST one for environment variables.
+- [x] consider using `dotenv` the RUST one for environment variables.
+- [x] create function to manage env vars, get and override.
+- [x] create function to send notification to discord.
+- [x] improve custom error enum and do some implementations to teach rust that our field can be mapped to standard library error types.
+- [x] create a file reader to be able to get the `Human` prompt at the beginning of the app.
+- [x] clone the `main repo` in the `human side` same as if the human had cloned that repo and want to check the changes from agents.
 - [] consider using channels and threads so that the communication can be parallelized if multi tool call
 - [] use loop for tool call until getting the answer fully done (so maybe create this until it work and then integrate in project)
 - [] study the api returned messages/tool use/error to be able to `deserialize` what we want properly